Characterizing SARS-CoV-2 saltational evolution

-Code and data for: SARS-CoV-2 saltational events are recurrent and consistent with evolution during prolonged human infections
+Code and data for: SARS-CoV-2 saltational events are recurrent and trace to persistent human infections

 Abstract

-SARS-CoV-2 evolution is characterized by the gradual accumulation of mutations but has also been punctuated by the emergence of highly mutated variants.
+SARS-CoV-2 evolution is characterized by gradual mutation accumulation but has been punctuated by rare yet impactful highly mutated variants.
 Whether such saltational jumps are a broad feature of SARS-CoV-2 evolution or rare anomalies remains unclear.
-Here, we perform a systematic analysis of SARS-CoV-2 saltational evolution.
-We develop a scalable framework to detect saltational events and apply it to 4.4 million high-quality genomes.
-We find that saltational events occurred at a low but detectable rate throughout the pandemic and across geographies.
-They harbor a distinct mutational signature strongly resembling the one observed in persistent infections, supporting the role of prolonged human infections in their emergence.
-While most saltational events don’t show evidence of onward transmission, those that do tend to carry mutations also found in successful clades.
-Our work suggests that the emergence of highly mutated SARS-CoV-2 variants reflects a persistent evolutionary process, with implications for epidemic preparedness.
+We systematically investigate SARS-CoV-2 saltational evolution by developing a scalable framework to detect saltational events from 4.4 million high-quality viral genomes.
+Saltational events occurred at low but detectable rates during the pandemic and post-pandemic periods and across geographies.
+Their mutational signature closely matches that seen in persistent human infections but is inconsistent with the signatures of mink or deer infections.
+This points to persistent infection, rather than reverse zoonosis, as their primary source.
+While most saltational events lack evidence of onward transmission, those that do tend to carry mutations found in successful clades.
+Our work demonstrates that the emergence of highly mutated SARS-CoV-2 variants reflects a recurrent evolutionary process, with implications for preparedness.

 Repository organization